andrewstiefel/andrewstiefel.com/_posts/2023-05-06-writing-technical-audiences.md

 But writing for technical audiences is a unique skill that requires a different set of techniques than copywriting for a consumer marketing campaign.
 You need not only an in-depth understanding of the subject but also the ability to convey complex information clearly and concisely.
 The following tips can help you to communicate your ideas more effectively.

-## Use simple language

-When writing technical documents, it can be tempting to use complex technical jargon and terminology.
-However, this can often make your writing more difficult to understand, especially for those who are not familiar with the subject.

-To avoid confusion, it is best to use simple, clear language that is easy to understand.
-This means avoiding overly technical terms and breaking down complex concepts into more digestible pieces.
-You should also summarize key ideas in bullet points, which can help reinforce your ideas and improve retention.

-One of the most important first lessons I learned was to avoid adverbs whenever possible, especially in headlines.
-Adverbs typically make writing “feel like marketing” because they make broad claims (for example, “quickly, effortlessly, rapidly, always”).

 ## Know your audience

 One of the tricky aspects of writing for technical audiences is knowing when to simplify something, and when to assume a level of advanced knowledge.
 Nothing drives developers, scientists, and other technical audiences away faster than overly simplified, 101-level writing.
 Occasionally, you do need 101-level content!
 But know what level of information your audience should already know.

 For example, I often write about API technologies.
 In 101-level content, I might define that the acronym API stands for an application programming interface.
 But if I start an article for a technical audience by introducing “what is an API” and defining the acronym, they are likely to quit reading and look for a resource that is more aligned with their knowledge level.

+## Use clear language

+When writing technical documents, it can be tempting to use complex technical jargon and terminology.
+However, this can often make your writing more difficult to understand, especially for those who are not familiar with the subject.

+To avoid confusion, it is best to use simple, clear language that is easy to understand.
+This means avoiding overly technical terms and breaking down complex concepts into more digestible pieces.
+You should also summarize key ideas in bullet points, which can help reinforce your ideas and improve retention.

+One of the most important first lessons I learned was to avoid adverbs whenever possible, especially in headlines.
+Adverbs typically make writing “feel like marketing” because they make broad claims (for example, “quickly, effortlessly, rapidly, always”).

 ## Provide evidence